alexyuly/ViewScript-Runtime/README.md

-# Compendium

-Compendium is an opinionated toolkit for building web apps.
-Enter the walled garden, and enjoy the fruits of knowledge!

-🪴🧑‍🌾🥕

-## ViewScript
+# ViewScript

 **ViewScript** is a modern programming language for building user interface applications in web browsers.

-🪄 It's simple to declare a view that renders a welcoming paragraph:
+It's simple to define a view that renders a paragraph:

 ```
 View HelloWorld {